qbrilliance/qristal-core/examples/README.md

 This example shows the execution of a standard quantum process tomography workflow wrapped around a simple circuit execution applying a CZ gate.
 The quantum process fidelity as well as the average gate fidelity are evaluated and printed.

+`rotation_sweep_custom`

+_qubits_: 1
+_gate depth_: 3
+_noise_: false

+This example demonstrates the execution of a rotation sweep workflow prepended and appended by arbitrary state initialization and measurement bases.
+The measured bit string counts are evaluated and printed.

 ## C++ with CUDA Quantum ##